 The Silent Hill games have been among the few survival horror games that have kept continuing.
 Konami carries on the franchise with Silent Hill: Shattered Memories which is the seventh instalment and also the first time in the series to appear on a Nintendo console.

 If you have played the very first Silent Hill, you will find that you are more familiar with the story for Silent Hill: Shattered Memories.
 This seventh instalment is not so much a remake, but more of a re-imagined version that plays differently from the rest of the series.

-For instance if you find yourself looking at pictures of women on the walls, you will find that the women in the cuts scenes and in the game will appear more sexy.
+For instance, if you find yourself looking at pictures of women on the walls, you will find that the women in the cuts scenes and in the game will appear sexier.
 Another example is when the psychiatrist hands over a picture of a house and asks you to colour in your perfect home.
 After doing this you go back into the game with the exact same colours you used in the picture earlier.